anonymous6996372923/ds-blueprint/README.md

 ## More Information

-If you want more information on how to distribute individual or team assessments to your students, or want information to help you configure GitHub and RStudio, please click $${\color{blue}[here: redacted author created resource](--https://rundel.github.io/ghclass/articles/ghclass.html).}$$ This resource helps individuals with course management using the ghclass package in R. There are many code examples and a FAQ section that makes this a great resource for those first starting to use such a package.
+If you want more information on how to distribute individual or team assessments to your students, or want information to help you configure GitHub and RStudio, please click \text{$${\color{blue}[here: redacted author created resource](--https://rundel.github.io/ghclass/articles/ghclass.html).}}$$ This resource helps individuals with course management using the ghclass package in R. There are many code examples and a FAQ section that makes this a great resource for those first starting to use such a package.